abel12-tech/first-repo/Readme.md

 @ git and github the two most important things for developers
   $$ Use of git and github
         .to work collobaretily with others you must now them
+// They are known as version control system